-Here the symbol $P.V.$ in the expression stands for \enquote{in the principal value sense} and $d_0$ denotes a homogeneous norm on $\mathbbm{H}^N$(see Definition \ref{homo}). $Q=2N+2$ is the homogeneous dimension of $\mathbbm{H}^N.$
+Here, the symbol $P.V.$ in the expression stands for \enquote{in the principal value sense} and $d_0$ denotes a homogeneous norm on $\mathbbm{H}^N$(see Definition \ref{homo}). $Q=2N+2$ is the homogeneous dimension of $\mathbbm{H}^N.$

-To the best of our knowledge, the mixed operators of type \eqref{mathcal L} have not been yet considered in the Heisenberg group setting.
-Motivated by the above works on the mixed operators and recent works on non-Euclidean setting, we consider a class of mixed operators \eqref{mathcal L} on $\mathbbm{H}^N.$
+Motivated by the above works on the mixed operators and recent works on non-Euclidean settings, we consider a class of mixed operators \eqref{mathcal L} on $\mathbbm{H}^N.$ To the best of our knowledge, the mixed operators of type \eqref{mathcal L} have not been considered in the Heisenberg group setting yet.